 B+ is a strain of Psilocybe cubensis, a popular magic mushroom species commonly referred to as “cubes.”

-The B+ strain was allegedly invented by Mr. G — a legend in the mushroom cultivation space.
+Mr. G allegedly invented the B+ strain — a legend in the mushroom cultivation space.
 He’s also credited with the A strain, Albino Treasure Coast, and several others.

 Mr. G claims the B+ strain is a hybrid between P. cubensis and P. azurescens — however, this is widely contested and has not been proven.
 Some of the growth characteristics model after the alleged parent strains, so it’s entirely possible.